 ONLINE RECORDS AND DOCUMENTS

 The session is called to order by the Presiding Officer at 9:30 a.m.
-(At least two meetings annually may be called by the Presiding Officer at 5:30 p.m. to accommodate the working public.)
+In 2014 there will be four evening meetings beginning at 4:00 p.m.
 The roll is called to determine if a quorum is present (a majority of the 18 Legislators constitutes a quorum).
+The Legislature breaks between 12:30 p.m. and 2:30 p.m.
+Evening meetings do not have a break.
+At the beginning of General Meeting, the floor is opened up to members of the public where they are permitted three minutes to speak on any topic.

-At 2:30 p.m. the agenda is suspended and the Legislature conducts formal Public Hearings on scheduled local laws.
-Prior to, and following these formal hearings, the floor is opened to members of the public who wish to address the Legislature on any subject and who have filled out cards in the lobby requesting to do so.
-Speakers are limited to five minutes each, and the Legislature does not return to the agenda until everyone has been heard.
+At 2:30 p.m. the Legislature conducts formal Public Hearings on scheduled local and charter laws.
+Prior to each of these formal hearings, the floor is opened to members of the public who wish to address the Legislature.
+Speakers are limited to three minutes each.
+During evening meetings the Legislature conducts formal public hearings at 6:30 p.m.

 All resolutions and local laws to be submitted to the Legislature shall be filed with the Clerk of the Legislature by 1:00 p.m. at least three (3) business days prior to the meetings at which such resolutions and local laws are to be laid on the table.